 The sign is so tiny that it’s hard to see it from the street.
-When in the cafe, order your drink at the ‘reception’ area downstairs and then head upstairs to a peaceful terrace.
+Once you find your way in, order your drink at the ‘reception’ area downstairs and then head upstairs to a peaceful terrace.

 To reach the lake viewing platform, take the spiral staircase all the way up.
-For double indulgence, order their cakes, they are fresh and absolutely delicious.
+For double indulgence, order their cakes, they are fresh and very delicious.

-In the Old Quarter, next to St Joseph Cathedral, you’ll find Cafe Indigenious.
+In the Old Quarter, next to St Joseph Cathedral, you’ll find Cafe Indigenous.
 It’s so tiny it’s really easy to miss it.
-We surely did!
+We sure did!
 You’ll get a seat if you are lucky as it only has a few tables.
-It also sells nice coffee accessories and souvenirs.
+It also sells nice coffee accessories such as Vietnamese coffee filters and various souvenirs.

 36 Ấu Triệu, Hàng Trống, Hoàn Kiếm, Hà Nội, Vietnam

 Just like Kopi Luwak in Indonesia, Vietnamese specialise in Weasel Coffee also known as Civet-cat coffee.
-Well, all the coffee you see in the old quarter, unless it costs $500 per kg, is fake.
+You will see many Vietnamese coffee shops in Hanoi and the rest of Vietnam selling it.

-The coffee beans sniffed out, eaten and digested by the Asian Civet makes, supposedly, the finest coffee.
-However, after the Vietnam (or American) War, it’s getting harder to source such beans.
+The Vietnamese coffee beans sniffed out, eaten and digested by the Asian Civet makes, supposedly, the finest coffee in the world.
+However, after the Vietnam (or American) War, it has been much harder to source such beans.